This product is excellent for reducing a hyperactive histamine response as well as food sensitivities and gut mediated inflammation!- Dr. Jockers

 Spore Forming Probiotics

-Due to the link between gut health and systemic health, supporting immunity through enhancement of a healthy GI microbiome balance promotes overall health.
-In particular, spore forming probiotics such as soil based organisms seem to offer a unique level of support.
+Due to the link between gut health and systemic health, supporting immunity through the enhancement of a healthy GI microbiome balance promotes overall health.
+In particular, spore-forming probiotics such as soil-based organisms seem to offer a unique level of support.

 Lactic acid-producing bacteria are suggested to play a role in GI microecology.
 They prevent the growth of non-beneficial microorganisms through competitive inhibition, generation of non-conducive acidic environments, and production of antibiotic-like substances.
 [5]

-B coagulans is a unique soil based, lactic acid-producing probiotic strain that grows in soil and has adapted to major geographical stressors and passes these adaptations onto its host.
-B coagulans featurs a thermostable spore coating that enables viability throughout shelf life and the ability to survive gastric secretions intact until reaching the gut.
+B coagulans is a unique soil-based, lactic acid-producing probiotic strain that grows in soil and has adapted to major geographical stressors and passes these adaptations onto its host.
+B coagulans feature a thermostable spore coating that enables viability throughout shelf life and the ability to survive gastric secretions intact until reaching the gut.
 [6]

-B coagulans has a well-documented safety profile.
+B coagulans have a well-documented safety profile.
 [7] It received premarket safety approval in Canada in 2014 and has USFDA GRAS status.
-Furthermore, since its market introduction over 20 years ago, extensive research has suggested several beneficial physiological roles for soil based organisms such as B coagulans.
+Furthermore, since its market introduction over 20 years ago, extensive research has suggested several beneficial physiological roles for soil-based organisms such as B coagulans.

 GI Health

-Studies have suggested a role for B coagulans in improvement of both acute and chronic GI symptoms due to abnormalities in intestinal flora.*[8,9] B coagulans is indicated for reducing discomfort of intestinal gas.
+Studies have suggested a role for B coagulans in the improvement of both acute and chronic GI symptoms due to abnormalities in the intestinal flora.*[8,9] B coagulans are indicated for reducing the discomfort of intestinal gas.

-Additional studies have shown efficacy in the management of GI problems associated with infections or the use of antibiotics.*[11,12] The effect of B coagulans on pain, discomfort, and bloating in patients (n=44) with irritable bowel syndrome (IBS) was evaluated over an eight-week period with statistically significant improvements noted from baseline value using a self-assessment score.[13]
+Additional studies have shown efficacy in the management of GI problems associated with infections or the use of antibiotics.*[11,12] The effect of B coagulans on pain, discomfort, and bloating in patients (n=44) with irritable bowel syndrome (IBS) was evaluated over eight weeks with statistically significant improvements noted from baseline value using a self-assessment score.[13]

 Adding significance to the benefits for use in IBS, a double-blind, placebo-controlled, multicenter trial evaluating the safety and efficacy of LactoSpore in IBS patients (n=36) over a 90-day period suggested that daily supplementation with two billion spores significantly decreased symptoms of vomiting, bloating, diarrhea, abdominal pain, and stool frequency (P P<0.01).[14]